Reproductive and Gender Affirming Care in Illinois

 We are proud of our NCJW Advocates, Board Members and Committee Chairs who have a wealth of knowledge on specific topics like Reproductive Health, Gun Violence Prevention, Policy Work, etc. To request a speaker at an upcoming event, please email us at [email protected]

-Honor the 2024 NCJW Chicago North Shore Awardees by making a gift today!
+Honor the 2026 NCJW Chicago North Shore Women of Moral Courage Awardees by making a gift today!
 To purchase tickets please see this page.

 Welcome Sheila Katz —2024 Keynote Speaker